 Great little project for STEM & electronics education.

-A couple of days after I’d built the DSO138 I realised there’s a newer/better version on the JYE Tech website – the DSO138mini, and I also came across another project – this one turning a STM32F429 discovery board (which I happened to have lying around 😉 ) into a tiny ‘scope:
+A couple of days after I’d built the DSO138 I realised there’s a newer/better version available – the DSO138mini, and I also came across another project – this one turning a STM32F429 discovery board (which I just happened to have lying around 😉 ) into a tiny ‘scope:

 (Updated version + link to the original project at https://github.com/deividAlfa/STM32F429-Discovery-Oscilloscope )